 Cinnamon is a spice obtained from the inner bark of several tree species from the genus Cinnamomum.
 It is used mainly as an aromatic condiment and flavouring additive in a wide variety of cuisines, sweet and savoury dishes, breakfast cereals, snacks, tea, and traditional foods.
 Cinnamon has a variety of use because of its amazing health benefits.

 TYPES OF CINNAMON

 Cinnamon is categorized into two (2) types, which are: Cassia cinnamon and Ceylon cinnamon.
 They are both harvested in sheets found beneath the bark of trees belonging to the same scientific family, but they produce distinctly different products.
 The two types of cinnamon are differentiated by the way they are harvested, their smell, taste, and the chemical compounds found in them.

 - Cassia Cinnamon: This is the most common type of cinnamon you can easily find in grocery stores.
 It is mostly cultivated in Southern China and Southeast Asia.
-Cassia cinnamon roll in thicker sheets, in its bark-like form, is rougher in texture, darker in color, its flavor is more intense, so a little bit of the powder goes a long way.
+Cassia cinnamon roll in thicker sheets, in its bark-like form, is rougher in texture, darker in colour, and its flavour is more intense, so a little bit of the powder goes a long way.
 Is commonly used for home cooking and industrial production.
-Cassia cinnamon has some health benefits and is safe when consumed in small to moderate amounts, but may cause health problems when consuming in large doses due to the high content of coumarin.
+Cassia cinnamon has some health benefits and is safe when consumed in small to moderate amounts, but may cause health problems when consumed in large doses due to the high content of coumarin.
 Consuming too much coumarin may affect coagulation.
-Therefore, people taking anticoagulants, diabetics patient,s and those that suffer liver condition should speak with their health care providers before adding high doses of cassia cinnamon to their diet.
+Therefore, people taking anticoagulants, diabetics patients,s and those that suffer from liver conditions should speak with their health care providers before adding high doses of cassia cinnamon to their diet.